Nagakura Shinpachi: Meiji Restoration

 In 1900 (Meiji 33), Sugimura was on his way to attend the funeral of his former Shinsengumi comrade Shimada Kai in Kyoto, he was reunited with his daughter Isoko there, who had become a well-known geisha actress of the Kansai region under the stage name Ogami Kogame (尾上 小亀).
-Following their reunion, Sugimura and Isoko never met again.
+Following their reunion, Sugimura and Isoko would never meet again.
 Isoko was later adopted into the Okada family and took the name of Okada Isoko (岡田 磯子).

 In 1905 (Meiji 38), Sugimura moved again and lived at Midori 1-chome near the Otaru Juvenile Science Museum.
-Sugimura's geisha daughter died on December 21, 1905 at the age of 39.
+Sugimura's geisha daughter Isoko died on December 21, 1905, at the age of 39.
 In late July 1909 (Meiji 42), he moved again to Hanazono, Otaru, where he taught kendo at the club of the Tohoku Imperial University's Faculty of Agricultural (present day location of Hokkaido University).

 In 1911 (Meiji 44), he gave an oral background of the Shinsengumi to a journalist for a newspaper.
 It is believed that since the reports were given half a century after the events, the accounts were more for pleasing crowds than a faithful record.
 Sugimura did however, write his memoirs that can testify first hand to the bloody lifetime of the Shinsengumi.
 He had lent his written memoirs to an acquaintance long before his newspaper interview, but the memoirs were never returned to him.
 Sugimura Yoshie's memoirs were lost for decades before being found in 1998 and was published in book form.

 Death

 Sugimura Yoshie died of periostitis caused by caries and sepsis on January 5, 1915 (Taisho 4).
 He was seventy-six.
 His last words was "Kui wa nai (悔いはない, No regrets)".
 Upon his will, he was buried at the Grave of Shinsengumi, Itabashi, Tokyo.
-Coincidentally, later in this same year, Saito Hajime, died at the age of seventy-two from a stomach ulcer on September 28.
+Coincidentally, later in this same year, Fujita Gorō died at the age of seventy-two from a stomach ulcer on September 28.